smithy-lang/smithy/docs/source/1.0/spec/core/selectors.rst

         [trait|(length) > 10]
 ``*``
-    Other values are treated as shape IDs, where a relative shape ID is resolved to the ``smithy.api`` namespace.
+    Any other value is treated as a shape ID, where a relative shape ID is resolved to the ``smithy.api`` namespace.
 If a matching trait with the given shape ID is attached to the shape, it's :ref:`node value <node-attribute>` is returned.
-An empty value is returned if the trait does not exist.
+An :ref:`empty value <empty-attributes>` is returned if the trait does not exist.

     The following selector matches shapes that have the :ref:`deprecated-trait`: